isc-projects/stork/doc/dev/hook.rst

 -------------------

 The Go plugins, as all Go binaries, are static linked.
-It means that any used dependency will be built-in in into the output file.
+It means that any used dependency will be built-in into the output file.
 It is essential to define the callout interfaces to minimize the number of dependencies.
 Primarily, we should avoid using external, third-party types in the callout point signatures.
 Another good practice is placing the callout interfaces in separate packages.